kyverno/website/content/en/docs/Writing policies/mutate.md

 To define such a policy, trigger resources need to be specified in the `match` block.
 The target resources--resources that are mutated in the background--are specified in each mutate rule under `mutate.targets`.
 Note that all target resources within a single rule must share the same definition schema.
 For example, a mutate existing rule fails if this rule mutates both `Pod` and `Deployment` as they do not share the same OpenAPI V3 schema (except `metadata`).

+{{% alert title="Note" color="warning" %}}
+Mutation of existing Pods is limited to mutable fields only.
+See the Kubernetes [documentation here](https://kubernetes.io/docs/concepts/workloads/pods/#pod-update-and-replacement) for more details.
+{{% /alert %}}

 This policy, which matches when the trigger resource named `dictionary-1` in the `staging` Namespace changes, writes a label `foo=bar` to the target resource named `secret-1` also in the `staging` Namespace.

 ```yaml